bjoluc/next-redux-cookie-wrapper/README.md

 Similarly, the client updates cookies whenever a relevant portion of the state changes.
 Moreover, the `HYDRATE` action is intercepted on the client and the configured state subtrees are (by default) parsed from the cookies instead of the retrieved JSON data.
-This way, incoming state updates from `getStaticProps()` do not overwrite the synced state subtrees.
+This way, incoming state updates from `getStaticProps()` do not overwrite the synced state subtrees as `getStaticProps()` does not update the cookies.
 You can opt out of this behavior on a per-state-subtree basis and instead always receive the server's state in the `HYDRATE` reducer if you wish to handle state portions from `getStaticProps()` on your own.

 Some words about compression: